deliveryhero/serverless-aws-documentation/README.md

 The plugin should show up in the "Plugins" section of the output as "ServerlessAWSDocumentation"

+## Example serverless.yml

+You can find a fully functioning serverless project with examples of documentation in the `./example/` directory.
+See the [README.md](./example/README.md) in there for more details.

 ## Usage

 There are two places you need to touch in the `serverless.yml`: *custom variables* to define your